TrafficDriven/ml-deployer/README.md

 ```
 When the CD workflow is used with deploy set to false, it sets the ref for the checkout action: https://github.com/actions/checkout to the main branch by default.
 This default can be overidden by setting the branch input.

+## RESET workflow
+The RESET reusable workflow has similar requirement as the CD workflow.

 ## Developing

 * Delete any existing dev branch.